Superconductivity from incoherent Cooper pairs in the strong-coupling regime: Model

 We consider a short-range potential with a radius smaller than the Fermi wavelength of electrons, $a<\lambda_{\mathrm{F}}\equiv2\pi/\sqrt{2m\mu}$.
-In the BCS theory, conventionally, the pairing potential is taken to be local.
-However, in the strong coupling limit, it suffices to incorporate finite-size effects to accurately account for the ultraviolet divergence.
+In the BCS theory, conventionally, the pairing potential is assumed to be local.
+However, in the strong-coupling limit, it is necessary to incorporate finite-size effects to accurately account for ultraviolet divergence.